 Grown indoors in a geoponic (soil-based) platform, indoor vertical farming requires less natural resources and saves space in tight urban spaces.
 It uses less soil and water.
 In fact, indoor vertical farming uses 90% less water than traditional field farming.
 When compared to traditional farming, geoponic farming saves as much as 20 days’ from seeding to harvest, taking fewer days to grow, maintain and harvest vertical crops over a plant cycle.

-Vertical farming seems convenient and attractive next to traditional farming:
+Vertical farming is convenient and attractive, especially vis-a-vis traditional farming:

 - You don’t physically get worn out from the daily realities of traditional farming, for instance there’ no breaking your back in the hot sun while tending to crops.

 - No running out in all kinds of weather to cover your fields.

 - Save yourself from operating heavy machinery to seed, harvest and collect the greens.